mahamud751/pos-software/README.md

 6. Click "Deploy" and wait for the build to complete
 7. Your application will be available at the provided Vercel URL

+## Troubleshooting Common Issues

+### "Unexpected token '<'" Errors

+If you see "Uncaught SyntaxError: Unexpected token '<'" errors in the browser console, this typically means:

+1. **Static assets are not being served correctly** - The server is returning HTML (often a 404 page) instead of JavaScript files
+2. **Incorrect base path configuration** - If deploying to a subdirectory, you may need to configure `basePath` in next.config.js
+3. **Routing issues** - Incorrect routing configuration in vercel.json

+**Solutions:**

+1. Ensure your vercel.json routing is configured correctly
+2. Check that all environment variables are properly set in Vercel
+3. Verify your database connection is working
+4. Make sure you've run database migrations after deployment

+### Database Connection Issues

+If you're having trouble connecting to your database:

+1. Verify your DATABASE_URL is correct
+2. Ensure your database allows connections from Vercel's IP addresses
+3. Check that you've run `npx prisma migrate deploy` after deployment

 ## Pending Features

 ### Multi-Vendor Support